austin495/austin495/README.md

 - 👋 Hi, I’m @asimkiller
 - 👀 I’m interested in Programing such as PHP Programing and Designing Node Js Programing, React Programing, Paython Programing and web designing.
-- 🌱 I’m currently learning PHP and Laravel.
+- 🌱 I’m currently learning React.
-- 💞️ I’m looking to collaborate on PHP and Laravel.
+- 💞️ I’m looking to collaborate on React.
 - 📫 How to reach me: Here is my Email (asimnoman2000@gmail.com) and Phone number (+92 3168 671360) feel free to ping me any time Thaks!

 <!---